kivy/buildozer/docs/source/index.rst

 automates the entire build process, download the prerequisites like python-for-android, Android SDK, NDK, etc.

-Buildozer manage a file named `buildozer.spec` in your application directory, describing your application requirements and settings such as title, icon, included modules etc. It will use the specification file to create a package for Android, iOS, and more.
+Buildozer manages a file named `buildozer.spec` in your application directory, describing your application requirements and settings such as title, icon, included modules etc. It will use the specification file to create a package for Android, iOS, and more.